How We Reduced Our Expenses by $18,790 Last Year

 Food – $ Who Knows!

-Eat local and it’s super cheap (my favourite is tuluk in Vanuatu).
-If you eat like a tourist or expat, you pay through the nose!
+Eat local and it’s super cheap in those countries.
+If you eat like a tourist or expat, you pay through the nose.

-I definitely spent more on food while travelling as I couldn’t buy in bulk on sale, have a pantry or anything else I usually do to save money.
+We definitely spent more on food while travelling, as we couldn’t buy in bulk on sale, have a pantry or anything else we usually do to save money.

 However, there were also times friends and family gave us meals when we visited so there were some weeks we barely spent on food at all.

-Also, in previous years, I had a lot of HelloFresh credit.
-While I travelled, I gave the credit to my sister to use.
+Also, in previous years, we had a lot of HelloFresh credit.
+While we travelled, we gave the credit to a sister to use.

 How Will I Reduce my Groceries?

-Being back in Australia, soon with a house, I will establish a pantry again, meal plan accordingly, hopefully, grow some vegetables and do what I used to.
+Being back in Australia, soon with a house, we will establish a pantry again, meal plan accordingly, hopefully, grow some vegetables and do what we used to.

-Check out how to get free and super cheap groceries for ideas on what I do.
+Check out how to get free and super cheap groceries for ideas on what we do.

 We will eat out less.
 When travelling, we wanted to try a few places and our habits changed drastically.
 Now, we rarely have takeaway.

-I will share recipes, my meal plan and tips in The Thrifty Issue Facebook Group too.
+We will share recipes, our meal plan and tips in The Thrifty Issue Facebook Group too.

 Insurance – $500 Cheaper